Probability weights don't sum to 100

 Adjust the full set until the banner shows 100%, then save and validate again.

-| a new option was added | the previous weights already totalled 100 before the new option existed | reduce one or more existing weights so the new full set returns to 100 |
+- You added an option — the weights already totalled 100 before the new option existed.
+Lower one or more existing weights so the full set returns to 100.

-| an option was removed | the remaining options were never rebalanced | redistribute the removed weight across the remaining options |
+- You removed an option — the remaining weights were never rebalanced.
+Spread the removed weight across the options that are left.

-| the losing option was forgotten | only winning options were counted | add or correct the losing option weight too |
+- You forgot the losing option — only the winning options were counted.
+Add or correct the losing option's weight too.

-Quick rebalance example
+A quick rebalance example

-If the current setup is 20 + 30 + 50 = 100 and you add a new winning option with weight 10, you must remove 10 from the other options somewhere else.
-For example, 20 + 25 + 45 + 10 = 100.
+Say your current set is 20 + 30 + 50 = 100 and you add a new winning option worth 10.
+Remove 10 from the other options to stay at 100.
+For example: 20 + 25 + 45 + 10 = 100.

-If you are still blocked
+If you're still blocked

-If those messages appear too, finish the weight fix first, then continue with Why didn't my reward distribute?.
+If those appear too, finish the weight fix first, then continue with Why didn't my reward distribute?.

 Related